beehive-lab/TornadoVM/docs/source/programming.rst

    :code: java

+.. _kernel-context-api:

 Kernel API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another way to express compute-kernels in TornadoVM is via the kernel API.
 To do so, TornadoVM exposes a ``KernelContext`` with which the application can directly access
 the thread-id, allocate memory in local memory (shared memory on NVIDIA devices), and insert barriers.
 This model is similar to programming compute-kernels in OpenCL and CUDA.
-Therefore, this API is more suitable for GPU/FPGA expert programmers that
-want more control or want to port existing CUDA/OpenCL compute kernels into TornadoVM.
+Therefore, this API is more suitable for GPU/FPGA expert programmers that want more control or want to port existing CUDA/OpenCL compute kernels into TornadoVM.

 The following code-snippet shows the Matrix Multiplication example using the kernel-parallel API: